russ26/wikipedia-vector-search/README.md

 # Prerequisites

 - MongoDB Atlas Cluster with the M10+ tier in your preferred region
-- Execution was successful with the following dependencies
+- Successfully installed the following dependencies
   - Python 3.9.2 along with pip
     - Following libraries will be required
       - Flask==2.1.0